wkocjan/wkocjan/README.md

 ### Hello, I'm [Wojciech!](https://kocjan.net) 👋

-I’m a full stack web developer.
-I enjoy working on web-related projects, especially in a startup environment.

-My current tech stack usually combines Laravel (PHP) on the backend and React (JS) on the frontend.
-I like to use GatsbyJS, NextJS, Inertia.js and headless CMS.
+I'm an experienced full-stack web developer.

+I learned HTML and launched my first website back in 2001 when I was in high school.
+Since then I've experienced the web industry in many different roles and angles.

+I enjoy the entire scope of the product development process.
+I care not only about the code, but always try to understand the product, and the problem it solves.

+I'm a fan of agile/lean methodologies.
+I like working remotely and know how to do it effectively.
+I try to constantly learn something new, usually by working on side projects, where I can experiment with the new stuff.

-👷 I'm currently working on my side project [TeamBuddy](https://teambuddy.app) - app which helps build and maintain a great team culture.
+👷 I'm currently working on my side project [TeamBuddy](https://teambuddy.app) - the app which helps build and maintain a great team culture.